arduino/docs-content/content/library-examples/curie-ble/Genuino101CurieBLEButtonLED/Genuino101CurieBLEButtonLED.md

 ---
 author: 'Arduino'
-description: 'With this tutorial you learn to use the Curie BLE library to connect your board with a smartphone or tablet.'
+description: 'With this tutorial you learn to use the Curie Bluetooth® Low Energy library to connect your board with a smartphone or tablet.'
 tags: [Arduino 101]
 title: 'Arduino 101 CurieBLE Button LED'

 ---

-With this tutorial you learn to use the Curie BLE library to connect your board with a smartphone or tablet.
+With this tutorial you learn to use the Curie Bluetooth® Low Energy library to connect your board with a smartphone or tablet.
 A pushbutton connected to the board allows you to turn on and off the onboard LED on Pin 13.
 The same action can be performed from the smartphone and the smartphone is capable of reading the LED status.
-This bidirectional communication happens between the BLE central (smartphone) and the peripheral (our 101 board).
+This bidirectional communication happens between the Bluetooth® Low Energy central (smartphone) and the peripheral (our 101 board).

 ## Hardware Required